How do you supercharge sales of an ebook? What strategies work best for marketing your ebook?

 NPD BookScan has a big hole in its data because they don’t collect data on indie Kindle sales.
 BookScan dismisses the hole, assuming the number of indie sales can’t be that big.

 Their assumptions are wrong.

-Looking at the K-lytics and Bookscan numbers together, you’ll see that indie authors gain market share over traditional authors every year.
+Looking at the K-lytics (Affiliate Link) and BookScan numbers together, you’ll see that indie authors gain market share over traditional authors every year.